Hermitian Yang-Mills connections on blowups: Preliminaries on Hermitian Yang-Mills connections

 Recall that a holomorphic vector bundle is \emph{simple} if $E$ cannot be written as $A\oplus B$ for holomorphic vector bundles $A,B$ on $X$.
 We shall use this concept through the following:

-\begin{lem}{\cite[Lemmas 1.2.5, 1.2.6]{lubketeleman95}} Suppose the holomorphic structure $\bar{\partial}_A$ is simple.
-Then the Laplacian $\Delta_{A_{\End E}}$ is essentially an isomorphism, in the sense that its kernel and cokernel consists of constant multiples of the identity. \end{lem}
+\begin{lem}{\cite[Lemmata 1.2.5, 1.2.6]{lubketeleman95}} Suppose the holomorphic structure $\bar{\partial}_A$ is simple.
+Then the kernel of the Laplacian $\Upsilon_{A}$ consists of constant multiples of the identity, and the image is the $L^2$-orthogonal complement to this kernel.
+In particular, $\Upsilon_A$ is an isomorphism when restricted to sections of $\End E$ with mean zero. \end{lem}

 It is clear that, to prove Theorem \ref{blthm}, it is enough to prove it in the case the induced holomorphic structure on $E$ is simple.
 Thus for the remainder of the present work, we assume this is the case.